davidenoma/regression-analysis/README.md

 ### R SCRIPTS
-#### Used for Data Reading, Cleaning, Exploratory DAta analysis and Visualization
+#### Used for Data Reading, Cleaning, Exploratory Data analysis and Visualization